j-elkins/book-library/README.md

 Book Library

-November 2021 for The Odin Project - Full Stack Web Developer Course
+Built in November 2021 as an assignment for The Odin Project - Full Stack Web Developer Course

+Things Learned:

+- Object creation
+- Adding objects to an array from user input